doersino/UnicodeMathML/README.md

 ### Local development

-Depending on how your browser implementis its same-origin policy, you might not be able to serve the playground from the file system (i.e. with a URL like `file:///⋯/UnicodeMathML/playground/playground.html`) during development:
+Depending on how your browser implements its same-origin policy, you might not be able to serve the playground from the file system (i.e. with a URL like `file:///⋯/UnicodeMathML/playground/playground.html`) during development:

 * Safari seems to work fine.
 * Firefox does, too, after you set the `security.fileuri.strict_origin_policy` key on the `about:config` page to `false`.